- Sleep Products

 Sleepers that experience regular hip pain should consider the following factors when choosing a new mattress.

 The term support refers to how effectively a mattress maintains a flat, level sleep surface, and is directly tied to spinal alignment.
 Support requires a balance of softness and firmness; mattresses that are either too soft or too firm are considered the least supportive.

 Additionally, mattress sagging — or sinkage in the midsection — can affect how supportive a mattress feels.
 As a result, mattresses that are prone to sagging may not offer adequate support.
 Sagging that measures as little as half an inch deep can have a significantly negative effect on sleepers with hip pain.

 Some mattresses conform closely to the sleeper’s body, creating a cradle-shaped impression around their figure that helps align the spine and target pressure points.
-Mattresses that conform well provide equal support to all areas of the body.
+Mattresses that conform well, like those with thick comfort systems or foam or hybrid mattresses, provide equal support to all areas of the body.

 Side-sleepers are particularly sensitive to the conforming ability of a mattress, as beds that do not conform may create pressure in the hips and other sensitive areas.